 Thinking of importing a cat?
 Nice soft and warm companion for your lap.
 Have you ever stopped to wonder why there are so many difficulties put in your way if you wish to import one?
 Well, one of the difficulties relates to “La Maladie des Griffes du Chat” known in English as Cat Scratch Disease.

-Now most people know that dogs and bats carry diseases, including the deadly rabies, but the other domestic pet, the cat, carries its fair share as well.
-However, almost every household has at least one cat, and often more and cats get the run of the house.
-Cats are affectionate, warm pets that will sit on your lap for hours, purring away, while it licks your hands.
-During that time, it may even be giving you more than love.
-It may be giving you a little present called Bartonella henselae, AKA Cat Scratch Disease!
-Yes, your cat is a walking, purring receptacle of illness.
+Now most people know that dogs carry diseases, including the deadly rabies, but the other domestic pet, the cat, carries its fair share as well.
+Cats are affectionate, warm pets that will lick your hands.
+However, during that time, it may even be giving you more than love.
+It may be giving you a little present called Bartonella henselae, the forerunner of Cat Scratch Disease!
+Yes, your cat is a walking, purring receptacle of bugs.